Fuechschen/dubbot/README.md

 ### Requirements

-This bot requires node.js and phantomjs in version 2.0 or higher for dubtrackapi.
-The easiest way to install node on debian/ubuntu is to just run ```apt-get install node``` as root.
-For phantomjs, there is currently no precompiled package available.
-Follow the instructions [here](http://phantomjs.org/build.html) to install it on your system.
+THis bot requires node.js.
+Install it on Ubuntu/Debian with ```apt-get install node```

 You will need an account at dubtrack with at least VIP-Permission in your room and E-Mail as login method.

-Just to complete the requirements: [dubtrackapi](https://github.com/Fuechschen/dubtrackapi) in my own, modified version is needed.

 ### Installation

-1. Make sure you have [phantomjs](http://phantomjs.org/) installed.
-2. Clone this repo.
+1. Clone this repo.
-3. Run ```npm install``` in the folder of this repo.
+2. Run ```npm install``` in the folder of this repo.
-4. Create a MySql-Database and run install.sql or install_with_predefined_ct.sql (only run one of them)* found in the install folder for this database.
+3. Create a MySql-Database and run install.sql or install_with_predefined_ct.sql (only run one of them)* found in the install folder for this database.
-5. Copy config.json.example from the install folder to the root folder of this repo (the folder bot.js can be found in) and fill it with your data
+4. Copy config.json.example from the install folder to the root folder of this repo (the folder bot.js can be found in), rename it to config,json and fill it with your data
-6. Run bot.js with ```node bot.js```
+5. Run bot.js with ```node bot.js```

 `*` install_with_predefined_ct.sql adds .bot and .commands as customtexts